R'

 }

-We can match on the presence of a value with:
+We can branch on the presence or absence of a value with if let

 // This branch is evaluated if `lookup` returns a value,